christianpaquin/sd-jwt/README.md

 ### Generate issuer keys

-To generate an issuer signing key pair (currently hardcoded to an ECDSA P-256 key), run
+To generate an issuer signing key pair, run

 ```
-npm run generate-issuer-keys -- -k <jwksPath> -p <privatePath>
+npm run generate-issuer-keys -- -k <jwksPath> -p <privatePath> -a <keyAlg>
 ```

-where `jwksPath` is the path to the JWKS file to add the public key (creates it if doesn't exist), and `privatePath` is the path to the output private key file.
+where `jwksPath` is the path to the JWKS file to add the public key (creates it if doesn't exist), `privatePath` is the path to the output private key file, and `keyAlg` is the algorithm of the key to create (must be a valid [JWS alg value](https://www.rfc-editor.org/rfc/rfc7518.html#section-3.1); default is `ES256`).

 ### Issue a SD-JWT